Markets and Other Reasons to Visit L’Isle Sur la Sorgue

 A town the size of L’Isle sur la Sorgue benefits from a second market day on Thursday mornings.
 This market is smaller, feels more “local,” and is generally less crowded.
 In the spring and summer months, there is also an evening market.

 On the 1st Sunday in August, the L’Isle sur la Sorgue floating market (marché flottant) is a nod to Provencal history.
 Instead of traditional market stands, seasonal produce, flowers, and fabrics are sold from the holds of small boats, the nego chins (translation: dog-drowners).
 These flat-bottom watercraft are roughly the shape of a kayak, propelled by a standing paddler.
 The nego chins are ideal for navigating shallow, slow-moving waterways.
-Enjoy this mid-summer celebration complete with traditional costumes, folk music and the dynamic floating market.
+Enjoy this mid-summer celebration with traditional costumes, folk music and the dynamic floating market.

 After Paris, L’Isle sur la Sorgue has the most extensive collection of antique dealers in France.
 With over 300 storefronts selling French antiques and collectables, it is no wonder that this mid-size town features on many tour agendas.
 The first antique dealer’s village was established in 1978.
-Today, you can peruse furniture, artwork, tapestries, silverware and much more as you wind your way through a tangle of stores in seven (7) antique villages.
+Today, you can peruse furniture, artwork, tapestries, silverware and much more as you wind through a tangle of stores in seven (7) antique villages.
 The opening hours and days for dealers vary, but on weekends the doors are wide open.

 Twice a year, on Easter weekend and on the August 15th public holiday, antique lovers head to Isle sur la Sorgue for Antiques Art and You.
 Ranked in the top three marketplaces in Europe, these two antique fairs, which started over 100 years ago, attract 500+ dealers and roughly 100,000 visitors.

-The source of the shimmering turquoise Sorgue river is seven (7) kilometres away at Fontaine-de-Vaucluse.
-Several tributaries of the river join together, passing by this ancient townsite that was once an island as noted in an 1126 reference to Insula or Isla.
+The source of the shimmering turquoise Sorgue River is seven (7) kilometres away at Fontaine-de-Vaucluse.
+Several tributaries of the river join together, passing by this ancient townsite that was once an island, as noted in an 1126 reference to Insula or Isla.
 Several iterations of the name followed until August 18, 1890, when L’Isle sur la Sorgue was officially adopted.
-The Sorgue river and moss-covered waterwheels remain a pretty backdrop differentiating the town from some of its sun-baked neighbours in the Luberon.
+The Sorgue river and moss-covered waterwheels remain a pretty backdrop, differentiating the town from some of its sun-baked neighbours in the Luberon.

 Today, the Sorgue is a shallow meandering river, making it difficult, if not impossible, to imagine a time when this town was an island.
 During the Middle Ages, the town’s inhabitants depended on the river for nourishment (fishing) and commercial production.
 Water wheels turned to crush olives for oil, mill flour, produce paper, and weave silks and woollens.
 At one time, 66 wheels operated leveraging the Sorgue’s flow for energy to run these mills.
 Now, the remaining 15 waterwheels highlight the picturesque setting.